emwap/stream-paper/paper.md

 ~~~

 The function performing allocation is responsible for providing the
 loop index.
-Here is the new version of `remember` for the new
+Our previous example `remember` performs allocation so it
-representation:
+has to be updated for the new representation:

 ~~~ {.haskell}
 remember :: Int -> Stream a -> IO (Array Int a)